 Across the Parking Operations service there are numerous projects and processes that involve communication with customers.
 These include projects which require changes to the management of kerbside space and processes for how to apply for permits or challenge Penalty Charge Notices.
-This action will also strengthen data gathering and customer insight to better inform the development of projects and processes to deliver the actions in this Plan.
+This action will also strengthen data gathering and customer insight to better inform the development of Parking projects and processes.